-Not too long ago, job hunters generally relied on newspaper ads to search for suitable positions.
-Technology has changed all that.
 The internet makes it easier than ever for job hunters to find open positions.
-But it also makes it easier for scammers to post fake positions or “exclusive” job leads in attempts at bilking you out of money or personal information.
+But it also provides fertile ground for scammers to post fake positions or “exclusive” job leads in attempts at bilking you out of money or personal information.

-To pursue legitimate opportunities in the online job marketplace and not get sidetracked, you need to be savvy.
+To pursue legitimate opportunities in the online job marketplace and not get duped, you need to be savvy.
 You also need to learn to identify these six red flags.

 Lena Wurm / Shutterstock.com

-Be wary of ads that ask you to pay for expenses like certification or training upfront.
-They’re likely posted by scammers who are smart enough to know you wouldn’t fall for it if they just asked for cash upfront.
-So instead such scammers ask you to pay fees for employment-related necessities.
+Be wary of ads that ask you to pay for expenses like certification or training up front.
+They’re likely posted by scammers who are smart enough to know you wouldn’t fall for it if they just asked for cash up front.
+So, such fraudsters ask you to pay fees for employment-related necessities.

 g-stockstudio / Shutterstock.com